Policy 2302 - Campus Computer Use Policy

 for staff members, the Assistant Vice President for Finance and Comptroller; or

-for students, the Vice President for Student Affairs.
+for students, the Vice President for Student Advancement.
 (Adopted 4/9/01)

 Electronic communications facilities (such as electronic mail, WWW home pages, USENET newsgroups, etc.) are for university-related activities only.
 Fraudulent, harassing, or obscene messages and/or other materials are not to be posted, sent or stored.